cleverington/drupal-vm-workflow/README.md

 As a reminder though, these keys aren't safe.
 Even the 'generation' in the D-VM tends to recreate existing keys.

+### NFS vs RSYNC

+Sometimes NFS is wonky and/or hard to configure (especially on Windows machines).
+If you do not have Administrative access, it is best to simply use rsync for sycing files to the Drupal VM.

 #### Updating RSA Key for Known_Hosts
 To gain access to provisioning access (such as connecting via SSH to the MySQL databases), delete the currently listed ```known_host``` for the Vagrantbox:
 * Using a Text Editor (such as Sublime), edit the known_hosts file located at ~/.ssh/known_hosts